Toronto's Bike Share system has grown substantially over the past

 starting in June, and by July 2020, it exceeded the ridership of

-The Bike Share system has expanded from 79 in 2014 to 659 by March,
+The Bike Share system has expanded from 79 stations in 2014 to 855 by September,

 expansions would occur in July, with many stations installed in